Part of a series of movies I viewed at Sundance Film Festival 2022

 Well, at least what one of them is.
 Lee-Curtis is your typical attention-craving “man of God,” while Trinitie is clearly faking a smile that tries but fails to conceal that she’s at her wit’s end.
 Ebo is pointed in the way she reveals the pain Trinitie is holding back.
 She’s just one heckle or confrontational moment away from losing it as she often buries her own true feelings in favor of her husband’s big ideas.

 Sterling K. Brown was probably a pastor in another life.
 That might be the only way to explain how terrific he is in every facet of Honk for Jesus.
-He’s a frighteningly realistic proselytizer, and harbors the same chops when his character is off-camera (the fact that Brown starred in War Room, one of the most successful religious movies of the last decade, is a fun source of irony).
+He’s a frighteningly realistic proselytizer, and harbors the same chops when his character is off-camera.
 Yet it’s Regina Hall who affords the movie an emotional anchor as Ebo’s tone darkens with time.
 Hall can let out a convincing “Amen!” (although she prefers the traditional “ah-man” to her husband’s “aye-men”).
 Both her and Brown have chemistry whether they’re fighting or rapping along to “Knuck if You Buck.”